LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0402_Manage_Service_Principals.md

     $spUserSignIn = Connect-AzAccount -Environment 'AzureStackUser' -ServicePrincipal -Credential $credential -TenantId $tenantID
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to verify that the sign in was successful:
+1. From the **Administrator: Windows PowerShell** window, run the following to verify that the sign in was successful:

     ```powershell
     $spUserSignIn
     ```

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to remove the current authentication context:
+1. From the **Administrator: Windows PowerShell** window, run the following to remove the current authentication context:

     ```powershell
     Remove-AzAccount -Username $credential.UserName